alexpmagalhaes/ChIPseq_course/docs/QC_Trim.md

     --minimum-length 25 #minimum length of the read --cores 6 #number of cores
     --adapter $adaptors #adapter sequence
-    --output $fq1_trimmed #output file (usualy is good to attach a reference to the name like "_trimmed")
+    --output $fq1_trimmed #output file (usually is good to attach a reference to the name like "_trimmed")
     $FQ #input file

 ```

-> _NOTE_:  It is important to note that the libraries covered in this tutorial are 25bp and thus no not contain any adapters so we will skip this step.
+> _NOTE_:  It is important to note that the libraries covered in this tutorial are 25bp and thus no not contain any adapters, so we will skip this step.

-To continue with the tutorial please go to [Mapping and post processing](https://alexpmagalhaes.github.io/ChIPseq_course/coverage.md)
+To continue with the tutorial please go to [Mapping and post-processing](https://alexpmagalhaes.github.io/ChIPseq_course/coverage.md)

 To go back to the home page follow this [Link](https://alexpmagalhaes.github.io/ChIPseq_course/index.md)